Welcome to

 At St. John’s, we have chosen to teach skills from National Curriculum from Reception through to Year 6 as part of our commitment to ensure all our children have the opportunity to engage with a rich range of quality texts so that they develop into engaged and informed readers and writers, who understand the relationship between reading and writing.

 A greater emphasis is on teaching reading and writing through the use of high-quality books/extracts and creative teaching approaches.
 Children are immersed in the text through music, art, drama, discussion and role-play.
-Other approaches include responding to illustrations, ‘Book Talk’, story mapping and bookmaking.
+Other approaches include responding to illustrations, ‘Book Talk’.
 Children take ownership of the text and engage with it deeply.
 It also enables children to deepen their understanding of texts and provides a meaningful context for writing.

 We follow a genre-focused writing approach.
 The structure is anchored around the writing process and allows our children to master each genre and produce a range of written outcomes as they move through KS1 and KS2.